delphidabbler/codesnip/README.md

 Initial thoughts are that CodeSnip 5 will:

 * Be designed to be 64 bit from the start.
-* The plan to use FMX didn't survive contact with reality for long.
-I want to use SynEdit, and I've just discovered that's a Windows & VCL only component, so that decides it: I'm sticking with the VCL and not looking to support platforms other than Windows in this version. ~~Use the FireMonkey framework to maximise the chance that the final program will be cross-platform - possibly Windows and Linux. **But** it will be built as Windows first.
-It's not planned to port it to mobile, and I don't do Mac, so that would be for someone else.~~
+* ~~Use the FireMonkey framework to maximise the chance that the final program will be cross-platform - possibly Windows and Linux. **But** it will be built as Windows first.
+It's not planned to port it to mobile, and I don't do Mac, so that would be for someone else.~~ **NOTE:** The plan to use FMX was dumped early on because I wanted to use SynEdit and it's VCL only!
 * Have high DPI support built in from the ground up.
 Not having that support in CodeSnip 4 is getting to be a big problem.
 * Support storing snippets in other languages while still providing extra facilities for Pascal code, like test compilation.
 * Switch to using SynEdit as the code editor to gain the benefit of syntax highlighted code in various languages.
 * No longer render the main display as HTML (if at all possible).
 * Finally get rid of the distinction between user-defined snippets and those downloaded from the DelphiDabbler Code Snippets Database - there will only be one database and all snippets will be editable.
 I'll try to retain a link back to the source of each snippet so those from the DelphiDabbler database will be remain updatable.
 * Have a completely new and extensible database format.
 Could be custom binary, could be SQLite, could be file based like now.
 But I want to get away from INI and XML files - too cumbersome and too slow.
+* Have greatly improved import / export capability, including the ability to import of the **whole** of someone else's database without the need to export it and then import it.
+It would be great if imported code could be tracked and updatable just like the plan for snippets from the DelphiDabbler database.
 * Use a new JSON based config file format?
 * Drop support for older OSs - may be Win10/Win11 only?
 * Drop support for legacy CodeSnip file formats from before CodeSnip 4.
-* Bring together the standard and portable versions: no more separately compiler versions.
+* Bring together the standard and portable versions: no more separately compiled versions.
 CodeSnip will probably run as a standard Windows application if installed in `%ProgramFiles%` and act as a portable application if it's installed anywhere else.
 * Support different themes: e.g. light and dark.
 * Be more _testable_.

+_This list last updated 2022/05/17_

 There may be some code in the `pavilion` or `pagoda` branches that I can use, because they were also going in this direction.